jdouitsis/jdouitsis/README.md

 ## 👨‍💻 About me

 I'm finishing up my engineering degree at Ryerson University, but half way through studying eng I fell in love with software so I started learning it as fast as I could.
 Once I got going, I did many projects and as well as internships in software and I am now happily pursuing my career in the software industry!
+Oh, I almost forogt to mention that I got my [AWS Solutions Architect Associate](https://www.certmetrics.com/amazon/public/transcript.aspx?transcript=FNGF53GCK1BE1TKG) Certificate!

 ## ✨ My Interests Outside of Software